brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		* ``s`` : a stochastic node on which a ``link()`` transformation method is defined.
 		* ``x`` : an object to which to apply the inverse-link transformation.
+		* ``transform`` : whether to transform ``x`` or assume an identity link.

 	**Value**

 		Returns the inverse-link-transformed version of ``x``.

-.. function:: link(s::Stochastic, x)
+.. function:: link(s::Stochastic, x, transform::Bool=true)

 	Apply a link transformation to map values in a constrained distributional support to an unconstrained space.
-Supports for continuous, univariate distributions are transformed as follows:
+Supports for continuous, univariate distributions and positive-definite matrix distributions are transformed as follows:

 		* Lower and upper bounded: scaled and shifted to the unit interval and logit-transformed.
 		* Lower bounded: shifted to zero and log-transformed.
 		* Upper bounded: scaled by -1, shifted to zero, and log-transformed.
+		* Positive-definite matrix: compute the (upper-triangular) Cholesky decomposition, and return its log-transformed diagonal elements prepended to the remaining upper-triangular part as a vector.

 	**Arguments**

 		* ``s`` : a stochastic node on which a ``link()`` transformation method is defined.
 		* ``x`` : an object to which to apply the link transformation.
+		* ``transform`` : whether to transform ``x`` or assume an identity link.

 	**Value**